OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 ### Disallowing simple content types

 For a request to be deemed simple, it must have one of the following content types - `application/x-www-form-urlencoded`, `multipart/form-data` or `text/plain`.
 Many modern web applications use JSON APIs so would naturally require CORS, however they may accept `text/plain` which would be vulnerable to CSRF.
-Therefore a simple migitation is for the server or API to disallow these simple content types.
+Therefore a simple mitigation is for the server or API to disallow these simple content types.

 ### Employing Custom Request Headers for AJAX/API